inv4fee2020/pli_node_conf/README.md

         where {function} is one of the following;

-              fullnode      ==  deploys the full node incl. external initiator & exports the node keys initiator     ==  deploys the external initiator only keys          ==  extracts the node keys from DB and exports to json file logrotate     ==  implements the logrotate conf file
+              fullnode      ==  deploys the full node incl. external initiator & exports the node keys initiator     ==  Create / Rebuild the external initiator only keys          ==  extracts the node keys from DB and exports to json file logrotate     ==  implements the logrotate conf file